To the arts and cultural community - you are not alone. Here is a little list of support resources and guidance to help you during this period.

 - Australian Government Department of Health - Coronavirus (COVID-19) health alert.

 Funding and grants

-- Australian Council for the Arts announces its Resilience Fund and reopens the Arts and Disability Mentoring Initiative.
+- April 2020: Australian Council for the Arts announces its Resilience Fund and reopens the Arts and Disability Mentoring Initiative.
+(Applications now closed)

-- City of Melbourne, 26 March 2020: Grants for artists and arts organisations affected by COVID-19.
+- March 2020: City of Melbourne: Grants for artists and arts organisations affected by COVID-19.